At the end of this module, you should be able to:

 - Define orthokeratology

-- Describe the corneal shape changes that occur when wearing a Euclid Emerald lens
+- Describe the corneal shape changes that occur when wearing a Euclid Ortho-K lens

-- Describe the different lens designs offered in the Euclid Emerald family of lenses
+- Describe the different lens designs offered in the Euclid family of lenses

-- List the different curves of the Euclid Emerald and Euclid Emerald Toric lens designs
+- List the different curves of the Euclid Spherical and Euclid Toric lens designs

 - Identify the purpose of each curve for providing the optimal lens fit and orthokeratology effect

-- Outline the differences between the Euclid Emerald and Euclid Emerald Toric lens designs
+- Outline the differences between the Euclid Spherical and Euclid Toric lens designs

 What is Orthokeratology?(1/8)

-Orthokeratology with Euclid Emerald lenses is the process of temporarily reshaping the cornea to correct myopia up to 5.00 diopters and astigmatism up to 1.50 diopters.
+Orthokeratology with Euclid lenses refers to the process of temporarily reshaping the cornea to correct myopia up to -5.00 diopters in eyes with astigmatism up to -1.50 diopters.
 To achieve this corneal reshaping, a precise lens device is used to gently mold the corneal epithelium through the fluid dynamics of the tear layer under the lens.
-Euclid Emerald lenses are designed to be worn only at night, with no daytime wear required.
+Euclid lenses are designed to be worn only at night, with no daytime wear required.
 After a period of adaptation, the cornea reshapes, resulting in myopic reduction throughout the patient’s waking hours.
 This process is completely reversible, and the cornea will return to its original shape upon discontinuation.

 What are Orthokeratology Lenses?
 (2/8)